 Overpopulation of deer also results in damage to ornamental and garden plants, and damage or excessive browsing to native trees, shrubs and plants.

 Population Control Measures

-Ramsey County Parks & Recreation has determined the most humane and efficient way to control deer herd populations within the park system and surrounding urban areas includes archery and sharpshooting.
+Ramsey County Parks & Recreation has determined that the most humane and efficient ways to control deer herd populations within the park system and surrounding urban areas are archery and sharpshooting.
 Research has shown that alternative methods such as contraceptives, trapping and/or relocating deer, are stressful on the deer and can result in a prolonged death.
 These alternative methods can also be very costly.